-A 2020 study estimates that one in five to seven (or 15-20 per cent) of the global population is neurodivergent, and a 2022 study estimates that 11% of Australian employees are neurodivergent This represents a significant number of employees, customers and service users.
+It is currently estimated that 15-20 per cent of the global population is neurodivergent.
+This represents a significant number of employees, customers and service users.

 It is difficult to gather accurate data for many reasons:

 - A lack of globally recognised definitions.

 - Stigma.

 - Poor access to diagnostic assessments.

 - A historic lack of consistent assessment methods and criteria.

 - A historical lack of research.

 - An assumption in many cases that boys and children are most often affected.